amp-up-io/qti3-item-player-vue3/README.md

-This is the **Vue 3 version** of the original Amp-up.io QTI 3 Player Component ("QTI 3 Player") which was originally built with Vue 2.6.
+This is the **Vue 3 version** of the original Amp-up.io QTI 3 Item Player Component ("QTI 3 Player") which was originally built with Vue 2.6.

 The QTI 3 Player is a 100% JavaScript component that aims to encapsulate the best practices and behaviors of the 1EdTech QTI 3 Assessment **Item** specification.